Time in prayer

 God is everywhere, at all times.
 St. Ignatius of Loyola, the founder of the Society of Jesus, wrote a prayer called the “Examen,” which invites us to look back over our day and notice God’s presence in it, maybe even the times when God felt distant or absent.

-Since the Covid-19 pandemic began, healthcare workers have been on the front lines of caring for our most vulnerable neighbors.
+Healthcare workers have been on the front lines of caring for our most vulnerable neighbors.
 Creighton University is proud to educate compassionate, dedicated and outstanding medical professionals who live our Catholic, Jesuit mission.

 Our world is a better place because of the Creighton nurses, nurse practitioners, doctors, pharmacists, occupational therapists, physical therapists, physician assistants, and dentists who have answered the call to serve.
 We also recognize that after more than 18 months of this global pandemic, these health care professionals are exhausted, worn out and fatigued.